Television content rating system: Brazil

 A television content rating system in Brazil was implemented following a consultation in 2006.
 Since then, the television networks themselves rate the shows, while the indicative rating (Classificação Indicativa) judges the content to guarantee that the rating is appropriate for that specific show.
 On broadcast networks, where the system is mandatory, the ratings are also translated in Brazilian Sign Language, and may also carry content descriptors.
 The icons must be shown at the start of each block of the show, and their respective promos.

-All rating is advisory unlike films.
-The Brazilian content rating system utilizes age-specific classifications (with the exception of L-rated programming), and generally follow the film ratings.
+The Brazilian content rating system utilises age-specific classifications (with the exception of L-rated programming), and generally follow the film ratings.
 However, unlike with films, television programmes can be rated by the broadcaster with the need to formally submit them for a rating, although the Department of Justice, Ratings, Titles and Qualification (DEJUS) reserves the right to revise the rating.
 Ratings assigned by the broadcaster mirror those assigned by DEJUS, but are preceded by the letter "A".